Fewsats/fasthtml-marketplace/README.md

        fewsats_provider = FewsatsInvoiceProvider(api_key="your_api_key_here")
        ```

-3. **Choose Database and Storage:**
+3. **Configure Database and Storage:**
-   - The project supports both SQLite and PostgreSQL databases out of the box.
+   - The project uses SQLite by default, with the option to use PostgreSQL.
-   - For storage, you can use either local file storage or Replit's object storage.
+   - For storage, local file storage is used by default.
-   - To switch between options, update the `get_database()` and `get_storage()` functions in their respective files.
+   - To use PostgreSQL, set the `DATABASE_URL` environment variable.

 4. **Run the Server:** Click the "Run" button in Replit to start the server.